 Participating in LINC was extremely beneficial, and I know the learning I have acquired will keep me inspired and passionate about ensuring inclusive pedagogy and the voice of the child is at the heart of my service.

 The LINC programme would like to express its sincere thanks to Philomena for sharing her experience with us.
-Applications for the programme open in March 2019, for more see www.lincprogramme.ie.
+Applications for the programme close on Friday, November 6, at 4pm, for more see www.lincprogramme.ie.